andreavs/PDF-classifier-toy-project/README.md

 1. `eda.py` - here you will find some exploritory data analysis of the pdfs.
 The code will produce a few figures when run
 2. `model_training.py` - here we use a simple decision tree model to train a classifier on the data.
 When run, the code will store the classifier and the label encoder
 3. `classifier.py` - Here the classifier packaged and used to classify new documents
 4. `just_ask_chatgpt.py` Just for fun, we here explore the approach of just sending the first page of the pdf to chatgpt.
+Please note that running this will require an openAI api key, and charges will incur.

 ## Running the code
 the requirements needed to run the code are stored in the `requirements.txt` file